When you and your husband decided you’d stay home and raise the kids, it was a decision you both felt good about.

 If you mediate, you'll get to control the process and its outcome.
 And get what you’re entitled to.

 Worried about the financial security of your children?

-The minimum.
 Is the minimum really what you want for your kids?
 Of course not.

 And if you think you need a divorce lawyer to get you the alimony or spousal support you think you're entitled to, guess again.
 You might wind up spending so much on the divorce that there's no money left for you or your kids.